Background·new jersey·since 2011

 About

-I started writing code in 2013 as the Remote Access Analyst at Prudential Financial — Tier 3 help desk work with a side project generating QR codes for MFA enrollment.
+I came into tech in 2011 through Workforce Opportunity Services, placed at Prudential Financial while I was still serving in the NJ Army National Guard, and taught myself to code on the job.
+By 2013 I was the Remote Access Analyst: Tier 3 help desk work with a side project generating QR codes for MFA enrollment.
 That side project ran for eight years and produced over 300,000 activation codes.
-It also convinced me the job I wanted was the engineering one, not the support one.
+It also settled which job I wanted: the engineering one, not the support one.

-In June 2022 I joined Amazon, where I built a monitoring lifecycle platform that onboarded more than 2,750 application stages and over 200,000 monitors, and hired and mentored eight new-to-industry engineers in New York.
-In August 2024 I moved into the platform engineering role I have now — architecting a twelve-service workflow orchestration platform that maintains 3 million active monitors and powers 500,000 daily automated actions across Amazon's global fleet.
+In June 2022 I joined Amazon, where I built a monitoring lifecycle platform that onboarded more than 2,750 application stages and brought 3 million monitors under standardized management, and hired and mentored eight new-to-industry engineers in New York.
+In August 2024 I moved into my current role as a Senior Software Engineer on a platform team, architecting a twelve-service workflow orchestration platform that runs roughly 500,000 automated actions a day across Amazon's fleet, behind a safety framework that validates every change before it lands.
+The lesson carried over from Prudential intact: the platforms worth building are the ones that stay quiet while everything they watch does not.

-Along the way I ran a New Jersey WordPress shop called Caskey Coding from 2015 to 2018 — ten sites for small businesses and community organizations — and served as a Military Police Officer in the 50th Brigade of the NJ Army National Guard from 2009 to 2015, including a 2012 Superstorm Sandy activation where I safeguarded the distribution of 241,000 gallons of FEMA fuel for nearly a month.
+Along the way I ran a New Jersey WordPress shop called Caskey Coding from 2015 to 2018 (ten sites for small businesses and community organizations), and served six years as a Military Police Officer in the 50th Brigade of the NJ Army National Guard, including a 2012 Superstorm Sandy activation where I safeguarded the distribution of 241,000 gallons of FEMA fuel for nearly a month.

 Values